ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/constructor-injection/index.md

 @Rezolver.ContainerBase.Targets property).

-This time, we're going to create a @Rezolver.TargetContainer directly, register `MyService2` and `Requires2MyServices` in it, then create a @Rezolver.ChildTargetContainer on top of that with the other registration of `MyService3`.
+This time, we're going to create a @Rezolver.TargetContainer directly, register `MyService2` and `Requires2MyServices` in it, then create a @Rezolver.OverridingTargetContainer on top of that with the other registration of `MyService3`.
 This target container is then passed to the new container on construction.

 [!code-csharp[ConstructorExamples.cs](../../../../../test/Rezolver.Tests.Examples/ConstructorExamples.cs#example6_2)]